Automobile Claims Mediation Program

 One of the responsibilities of the California Department of Insurance (Department), is to help consumers who are having difficulty getting their automobile insurance physical damage claims resolved.

-In 1995, pursuant to a newly enacted law, the Department established a pilot program for the mediation to some types of disputes arising out of the Northridge earthquake of 1994 and subsequent earthquakes.
+In 1995, pursuant to a newly enacted law, the Department established a pilot program for the mediation of some types of disputes arising out of the Northridge earthquake of 1994 and subsequent earthquakes.
 In 2001, a law was passed expanding the mediation program to include certain disputes arising out of automobile collision or physical damage coverage.
 This program uses mediation to bring you and your insurance company together in an informal meeting with a qualified mediator in an attempt to resolve the dispute.

 What Is Mediation?